syllod/Post-Preview-Shortcode_wp-snippet/README.md

 3. Use the following shortcode in any WordPress post or page to display a post preview: [post_preview id="123"] Replace "123" with the actual ID of the post you want to preview.

+4. In post you want to display the preview, don't forget to add a "more" tag.
+Only text before this tag will be shown in the preview.

 ## Customization

 You can customize the output of the post preview by modifying the `post_preview_shortcode` function in the code.
 Adjust the HTML structure and styling to match your requirements.
 You can also add or remove elements as needed.